 How will I be supported?

-All modules within the programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Learning Central, on which students will find course materials, links to related materials and assessment exemplars.
-All lectures are recorded via Panopto and are available to students throughout their programme.
+All modules within the programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Learning Central, on which you will find course materials, links to related materials and assessment exemplars.
+All lectures are recorded via Panopto and are available to you throughout your programme.

-From September 2018 International students will be supported with a bespoke In-sessional English Language programme (10 weeks) in semester 1.
-This is only available to students in the School of Healthcare Sciences and attendance will be based on need (25 places available).
-To this end diagnostic testing will take place during the induction week
+International students will be supported with a bespoke In-sessional English Language programme (10 weeks) in semester 1.
+This is only available to students in the School of Healthcare Sciences and attendance will be based on need as places are limited.

 How will I be assessed?

-You will be assessed through a variety of assessment procedures, such as written assignments, oral presentations, portfolio and work based projects.
+You will be assessed through a variety of written assessments and oral presentations.
 This enables you to demonstrate your ability at analysing and evaluating a situation but also to use a variety of ways to present your ideas and abilities.
-The research project is a culmination of the development of all these skills.
+The dissertation is a culmination of the development of all these skills.

 What skills will I practise and develop?

-- Evaluate practice and critically appraise advances or changes in professional practice.
+Evaluate the position of physiotherapy in healthcare practice and critically appraise advances or changes in professional practice.

-- Initiate change and lead in the management of change and the advancement of the profession through research.
+Initiate change and lead in the management of change and the advancement of the physiotherapy profession.

 Postgraduate level study is essential if you want to progress to advanced and specialist practice.
-An MSc will enable you to have greater autonomy within your profession, to further your career and take advantage of a greater range of opportunities.
+An MSc will enable you to gain the skills to enhance your autonomy within your profession, to further your career and take advantage of a greater range of opportunities.

 Our modules are designed to complement progression in clinical practice, but also to facilitate a move into academia or research.